processone/docs.ejabberd.im/content/admin/upgrade/from_18.04_to_18.06.md

----
-title: Upgrade to ejabberd 18.06
+# Upgrade to ejabberd 18.06
----

-# Ejabberd upgrade process

 There are few option changes in this version.
 Please check the blogpost: https://www.process-one.net/blog/ejabberd-18-06/